Frequently Asked Questions

 You can gift on-line adoptions to other people.
 Click on "Is this race entry for someone other than the adoption purchaser?"
 Then, fill in the information for whom you wish to gift the adoption(s) including Name, Email, and Address next to each adoption you want give.
 The person whose name is filled in for each adoption gets the chance to win Prizes.

 No. Duck Adoption purchases are not charitable donations and are not tax-deductible for income tax purposes because it makes you eligible to win a prize, as in a raffle, lottery, or game of chance.

-Prizes are listed on Race Day during and after the Race, on a Prize Board located near the Wheel Bar.
+Prize winners will be visible online on Race Day during and after the Race.
 Also Prize Winners will be posted to the Prizes of this website after the race.
 In accordance with IRS Guidelines, winners of $600 or more in prizes must provide a tax identification number to the Rotary Club of Estes Park to claim their prize.
 Any and all income taxes on all prizes are the sole responsibility of the winner.

 Your chances depend on how many ducks are adopted and how many Prizes are to be awarded.
 As a rule of thumb, your chances of winning a Prize are about 1 chance in 7 but this is only an approximation and is not guaranteed.